vadimv/server-components/README.md

 ### Routing

-Initial application's state is resolved during first rendering on by a specific function, provided as a parameter to the ``App`` constructor.
+Initial application's state is resolved during first rendering by a specific function, provided as a parameter to the application's class ``App`` constructor.

 ```java
     public CompletableFuture<State> route(HttpRequest request) {